Yiling-Huo/yiling-huo.github.io/resources.md

 permalink: /resources/
 ---

-Scripts and resorces that I have created or modified.
+Scripts and resources that I have created or modified.

 ## Praat scripts: